The RTO Communication Committee has the overall responsibility for the production of The Retired Teacher and the RTO website

 2. Understand that due to the nature of the work more than one member may have to serve more than one year.

 3. Report directly, through the Chair, its recommendations to the RTO Executive.

 4. Have its members selected by the RTO Executive.

 5. Follow the Personal Information Protection and Electronic Document Act ( PIPEDA) guidelines.

 The RTO Executive shall appoint, on a year-to-year basis an Editor for The Retired Teacher.
 Previous experience with local and/or provincial newsletters would be an asset, as would a working knowledge of desktop publishing.
 The successful candidate must be a retired teacher and RTO member.

 1. Oversee the preparation and submission of material for each issue of the Retired Teacher.
 2. Liaise with NSTU publication staff to ensure that the publications are printed and circulated to members as scheduled.

-3. Establish publication deadlines to meet the publication dates as established by the Executive and RTO Communications Committee.
+3. Approve publication deadlines to meet the publication dates as established by the Executive and RTO Communications Committee.

 4. Publish information as directed by the RTO Executive and RTO Communications Committee.